mylk/salt-out/README.md

 The `--out=json` option will just turn salt's output to JSON, instead of YAML, making parsing it more easy.
 Also `--out-indent=-1` will print each server output to a single line and that helps us to parse JSON more easily.

+## Available options

+- `--no-colors`

+  Show no colors, suitable for environments that cannot display colors, like CI tools.

+- `--raw-dir`

+  Save raw input (the output of salt) to the given directory.

 ## Output example